Skip to Main Content

 Data Processing

-Data Processing is a critical step for researchers to draw meaningful insights from the collected data.
+Data processing is a critical step for researchers to draw meaningful insights from the collected data.
 It involves skills like data provenance, cleaning, analysis, and visualization.

 The Library has subscribed to DataCamp, an interactive learning platform that allows you to build data skills at your own pace.
 You can find topics like data cleaning, data visualization, machine learning, data engineering, statistics, and more.
 Most courses are beginner-friendly!